Analytics Tools Built for a Post-Cookie World

 4. PostHog

-Open-source product analytics platform combining analytics, session replays, feature flags, and A/B testing in one tool.
+Open-source product analytics platform combining analytics, session replays, feature flags, and A/B testing in a single tool.
 PostHog can be self-hosted for full data control and offers a generous cloud plan with 1 million free events per month.
+The combination of quantitative analytics with session replays makes it possible to see not only what users do but also how they do it.

 Pros

-- +All-in-one: analytics, session replays, feature flags, and A/B tests
+- +All-in-one platform: analytics, session replays, feature flags, and A/B tests

 Cons

-- -Steep learning curve due to broad feature set
+- -Steep learning curve due to the broad feature set and many configuration options

 5. Amplitude